Nightblade/PathOfBuilding/docs/codingStyle.md

 ## Conditional expressions

 * `false` and `nil` are falsy in conditional expressions.
-Use shortcuts when you can, unless you need to know the difference between `false` and `nil`.
+Use shortcuts when you can, unless you need to know the difference between `false` and `nil`:
 ```lua
 -- good ✔️
 if name then